Small-Bodies-Node/pds4ivy/README.rst

 Limitations
 -----------

-Ivy assumes the image can be read into memory and displayed on your screen all at ones.
+Ivy assumes the image can be read into memory and displayed on your screen all at once.
 Very large images, either by volume, size, or both, are untested.

 License